Skip to content

 Instructions

-1. Add all the ingredients to a mixing tin.
+1. Add all ingredients to a mixing tin.

-2. Add crushed ice to the tin and stir for 5 seconds to combine and chill the liquids.
+2. Add crushed ice and stir for five seconds.

 Expert Tips for Crafting Perfect Tropical Rum Drinks